 Selecting crops for nutritional quality is less likely to produce a financial benefit to the farmers, but as consumers, we now have to eat significantly larger portions of each food or supplement our diet to get the same nutrition as those in prior generations.

-It’s not an easy task these days to balance eating enough food to get needed nutrients while keeping our total calorie intake low enough to stay at a healthy weight.
+It’s not an easy task these days to balance eating enough food to get the nutrients we need, while keeping our total calorie intake low enough to stay at a healthy weight.
 This balance also needs to take into account foods that we eat for pleasure (in moderation, of course) that contribute to our quality of life and calorie count but are less nutritious.

-Because of this fact, taking a daily multivitamin/mineral formula acts as a safety net, making sure all the nutritional holes in our diets are filled so that we can worry a little less about the recommended daily intake of each nutrient coming strictly from our food.
+Because of this fact, taking a daily multivitamin/mineral formula acts as a safety net.
+A supplement can fill all the nutritional holes in our diets.
+We can worry a little less about the RDI of each nutrient coming strictly from our food.

-A person can only be expected to tolerate so much kale, right?
+A person can only tolerate so much kale, right?

 Are there genetic roadblocks to nutrition?